- The donor transfers an asset (cash, stock, property, etc.) directly to the Mount, and receives fixed payments for life.

 - A simple contract between the donor and the Mount is the only legal requirement.

 - The Mount has current use of the portion of the gift not used for annuity payments.

 - The donor receives a current charitable income tax deduction for a portion of the gift, based on adjusted gross income.

 - Part of each annuity income payment is return of principal and is tax-free.

 - The donor avoids capital gains tax on a portion of the appreciated property gifted.

 - The property gifted is not subject to estate taxes.

 E-mail Lisa Hinger Odenbeck, Director of Development, or call (513) 244-4475 or (800) 654-9314 ext.
 4475.
 She can help you create a charitable gift plan that will fulfill your financial and philanthropic goals.

-The College of Mount St. Joseph is not engaged in rendering legal or tax advising services.
+Mount St. Joseph University is not engaged in rendering legal or tax advising services.
 For advice and assistance in your specific case, seek the services of an attorney or other professional advisor.